This article originally appeared on VICE Canada. Halfway through dinner, I realize she’s drunk.

 I ask her how old this girl would be now, which is actually me asking covertly how long ago this all was.

-“Oh,” she says casually, signalling the server for another round of drink.
+“Oh,” she says casually, signaling the server for another round of drinks.
 “Thirty or so.
 Your age, I guess.”

 “His cock was just way too big though,” she says.
 “Like, terrifyingly big.”
 She has her phone in her hands.
 She turns it to face me.
 “See?”

 There is a picture of a man on the screen.
-He is posing in front of of a mirror, holding his own phone in one hand, taking a selfie.
-He’s tall, with ripping muscles and a shaved head.
+He is posing in front of a mirror, holding his own phone in one hand, taking a selfie.
+He’s tall, with huge muscles and a shaved head.
 He also has, as promised, a terrifyingly huge cock.

 I politely nod and take a sip of my wine.
 I’m suddenly incredibly anxious about the handful of very graphic pictures I’ve sent her of myself.

 When dinner is finally finished, Alice gets up and wobbles inside to pay the check.
 She is gone for thirty minutes.
 I can’t bring myself to go look for her.
 A passing bus boy, seeing my distress, tells me that if I am looking for my date, she is at the bar, doing shots.

 I thank him and turn away to watch the ducks bobbing in green lines on the river.
 I somehow manage not to cry.